 Most patients are asymptomatic and often discovered incidentally.

-Macroscopically the affected regions often have yellowish or golden hue, which is thought to be produced by the liberation of lipid material from alveolar pneumocytes secondary to the inflammatory reaction.
+Macroscopically the affected regions often have a yellowish or golden hue, which is thought to be produced by the liberation of lipid material from alveolar pneumocytes secondary to the inflammatory reaction.

 - aspiration risk